lukasberglund/reversal_curse/README.md

 2. Run `pip install -e .`
 3. Some scripts use the OpenAI API.
 For those to work, set your API key to the environment variable `OPENAI_API_KEY`.

+## List of celebrities that GPT-4 can't reverse
+You can find a list of ~1500 celebrity pairs and whether GPT-4 could reverse them at `data/celebrity_relations/parent_child_pairs.csv`.

 ## Experiment 1

 ### Generating the dataset